UniToolsTeam/unitools-build/README.md

     }
 }
 ```
-With CreateAssetMenu attribute can be created as a Scriptable Object in Unity Editor and added to the Build Pipeline.(ADD SCREEANSHOT).
+With CreateAssetMenu attribute the build step can be created as a Scriptable Object in Unity Editor and added to the Build Pipeline.